Languages with Type Inference: OCaml, Scala, Haskell

 quadruple x = double . double

-lazy evaluation let first_arg x y = x;;
+lazy evaluation let arg1 x y = x;;

 lazy evaluation is default:

-strict evaluation first_arg x y = seq y x
+strict evaluation default behavior default behavior arg1 x y = seq y x

 execution control